brian-j-smith/Mamba.jl/doc/mcmc/model.rst

 			  gradient!(m::MCMCModel, x::Vector{T<:Real}, block::Integer=0, \
 				transform::Bool=false, dtype::Symbol=:central)

-	Numerically approximate the gradient for stochastic nodes.
+	Compute the gradient for stochastic nodes.

 	**Arguments**

 		* ``m`` : a model containing the stochastic nodes for which to compute the gradient.
-		* ``x`` : a value (other than the current one) at which to compute the gradient.
+		* ``x`` : a value (possibly different than the current one) at which to compute the gradient.
 		* ``block`` : the sampling block of stochastic nodes for which to compute the gradient, if specified; otherwise, all sampling blocks are included.
 		* ``transform`` : whether to compute the gradient on the link–transformed scale.
 		* ``dtype`` : type of differentiation for gradient calculations.
 Options are